colin-gourlay/sundown-sessions/src/content/releases/s/spiritualized/ladies-and-gentlemen-we-are-floating-in-space/index.md

 ---
 ## About

-Ladies and Gentlemen We Are Floating in Space is the third studio album by Rugby space rock band Spiritualized, released on Dedicated Records in 1997.
-It reached number four on the UK Albums Chart and is widely regarded as their masterpiece: a dense, orchestral, and emotionally overwhelming record that blends gospel, blues, and ambient music.
+*Ladies and Gentlemen We Are Floating in Space* reached number four on the UK Albums Chart and is widely regarded as their masterpiece: a dense, orchestral, and emotionally overwhelming record that blends gospel, blues, and ambient music.

 The cover, designed to look like a pharmaceutical blister pack, is one of the most celebrated pieces of record packaging of the decade.